-Chart 2: Maximum monthly benefit levels (January 2010)
+Chart 2: Maximum monthly benefit levels (January 2012)

 Amounts that are shaded are available to youth when they leave care.
+Youth must pursue post-secondary education to receive RESPs.
 Foster families receive additional financial support to care for children and youth living with them.

 OCBE for youth aged 15 to 17 is kept in a CAS pooled account and paid out when the youth leaves care.